zoeyzeng75/qtm151/tutorials/README.md

 ## File Formats

 - **PDF files**: These contain the final version of the tutorials with images and complete output.
 They are ideal for reading and following along.
 - **QMD files**: These include the source code used to write the tutorials.
-They are provided for those who are curious about the tutorial creation process or wish to examine the underlying code.
+They are [Quarto](https://quarto.org/) files, a Markdown-based document format that allows for code cells and other features.
+They are provided for those who want to learn more about the Markdown syntax and how to create similar documents for their own projects.

 ## How to Read the PDF Files on GitHub